And now that I’ve been relatively quiet about it for a decade or more, I guess it’s time to finally talk about the Dragon Court again.

 I called it "Chaos Magick."
 No one told me that this was what I was doing.
 In 1994 I hadn’t read any of the literature that existed about Chaos Magick yet.
 I was a fan of Michael Moorcock’s Elric saga, and that’s probably how the phrase kind of just popped into my brain.
 Later, I of course read Peter J. Carroll, Phil Hine, Stephen Mace, Jaq Hawkins, etc. But before that I was just flying by the seat of my pants, so to speak.

-Basically, our Teenage Otherkin Coven had believed that "Elves" of ancient myth and legend had started out as spiritual beings incarnated in human bodies, descended from the Nephilim.
+Basically, our Teenage Otherkin Coven had believed that "Elves" of ancient myth and legend were descended from the Nephilim, or Watchers, who were sent to Earth by "The Bornless One" to be the guides and stewards of early Humanity.
 "Vampires" were really the same species; ones that were maybe not as kindly disposed to regular humans as their "Elven" siblings, sort of like the Seelie/Unseelie dichotomy of Scottish folklore.
-Their human-hybrid descenants were the old Royal Families created and appointed by the "Bornless One" to be the stewards of Earth and mankind.
+Their human-hybrid descenants were the Rephaim, and the Priest-Kings and Priestess-Queens of antiquity.
 They were natural magicians due to their partially-divine origins.
 The Davidic bloodline, including Jesus, had been among their descendants.
 Jesus and Lucifer were more like contentious brothers than enemies; in fact, they WERE brothers according to our cosmology.
-The Bride of Christ was an actual (Elven) woman, and not a metaphor for the Church.
+The Bride of Christ was an actual woman (Mary Magdelene, in fact) and not a metaphor for the Church.

 After centuries of persecution by the Church, they were hidden and lost and scattered; and in many cases had entirely forgotten or barely remembered who they were.
 Our group consisted of some of the ones who remembered.